track-gap-ana/filter/README.md

 ##### Options:
 `--redo` : use if you have already created plots

-Plotting stacks for signal and backgorund (with background weights) can be done by using the `--plot` flag.
+Plotting stacks for signal and background (with background weights) can be done by using the `--plot` flag.
 An example run line is:
-`python bin/trackgapana.py --plot --type stack`
+`python bin/trackgapana.py --plot stack --type stack --outdir test`

 ## Misc information and functionalities